mcallegari/qlcplus-docs/pages/08.input-output/01.input-profiles/default.v4.md

  1. Selecting the ![](/basics/input_output.png) Inputs/Outputs tab
  2. Select the desired universe on the left part of the screen
  3. Click the Profile tab placed beside the Mapping tab on the top right part of the screen.
- 4. Find the input profile and click the acompanying check mark to select it.
+ 4. Find the input profile and click the accompanying check mark to select it.

 ## Add/Edit a Profile